kbpersonal/ts-eks-subnet-router/README.md

 # Secure ClusterIP Service Access via Tailscale Subnet Router in EKS

-## Disclaimer
+## Disclaimers
 > [!WARNING]
 > This repo is intended to be used for educational purposes only.
 Conscious decisions have been taken to enable a quick setup with opinionated architecture choices over security (like best practices around handling secret keys for example) to get up and running as a proof-of-concept/learning-lab environment.
-Please do not attempt to use this for a production setup or anything serious!
+Please do not attempt to use this for a production setup or anything serious

 ## Problem Statement